 Let’s begin blocking these unwanted visits in GA

 First, you need to go to the admin section and click on view settings.
 In the view settings side, we need to scroll all the way down and check off this box that says bot filtering.
 The picture will look like this below.

 Next, you need to go to our filters section and create a new filter.
 You will notice I have semalt and other websites blocked more than once.

-First, I go to my admin section and I click on all filters.
-Next, I am going to create a new filter and I am going to click on custom for the filter type.
-For this example, I selected referral for the filter field and I put the filter pattern as semalt\.com.
+Next, I go to my admin section, and I click on all filters.
+Next, I am going to create a new screen, and I am going to click on custom for the filter type.
+For this example, I selected referral for the filter field, and I put the filter pattern as semalt\.com.

 As I was writing this, my website started to get bot visits from a best website awards site.
 Here is the snapshot of data for these bot visits.

 I followed the same steps as above and now I am fine.

 This method to block SEMALT is a simple way to go about this process.
 However, you will notice spam comments on your site as you are not genuinely preventing these visits.
 The best way to block this is to go into your HTACCESS settings to block the IP if you can find it.